Tufin/oasdiff/docs/DEPRECATION.md

-## Deprecating APIs
+## Deprecating APIs and Parameters
-Sometimes APIs need to be removed, for example, when we replace an old API by a new version.
+Sometimes resources need to be removed, for example, when we replace an old API by a new version, or when a parameter is no longer supported.
 As API owners, we want a process that will allow us to phase out the old API version and transition to the new one smoothly as possible and with minimal disruptions to business.

-OpenAPI specification supports a ```deprecated``` flag which can be used to mark operations and parameters as deprecated.
+OpenAPI specification supports a ```deprecated``` flag which can be used to mark resources as deprecated.
 Deprecating a resource **isn't** considered a breaking change since it doesn't break the client but only serves as an indication of an intent to remove something in the future.
 After deprecating a resource, it can be removed without triggering a breaking change since the client already knows it is going to be removed.